Cantabri: Early Middle Ages

 The Cantabri re-emerged, as did their neighbors the Astures, amid the chaos of the Migration Period of the late 4th century.
 Thenceforward the Cantabri started to be Christianized and were violently crushed by the Visigoths in the 6th century.
 However, Cantabria and the Cantabri are heard of many decades later in the context of the Visigoth wars against the Vascones (late 7th century).
 They only became fully Latinized in their language and culture after the Muslim conquest of the Iberian Peninsula in the 8th century.

 Culture

 According to Pliny the Elder Cantabria also contained gold, silver, tin, lead and iron mines, as well as magnetite and amber, but little is known about them; Strabo also mentions salt extraction in mines, such as the ones existent around Cabezón de la Sal, and describes a post-childbirth ritual in which the mother had to get up and the father go to bed, to be cared for by the mother.
+Strabo's description of the Cantabri implies matrilineality (some property being inherited through the mother's lineage), although there's little evidence of it after the Cantabrian Wars.